Below are three videos from my recent concert in St John's Church in Glastonbury - thank you George for recording them!

 I’ve maxed out on my telephone

-I’ll have to pay more cash
+I have to pay a more cash

-To keep my photos stashed
+To keep my memories stashed

-To pay to store all this virtual trash
+Hoarding all this virtual trash

 I came into this world without a thing